holomodular/ServiceBricks-Examples/README.md

 This example demonstrates how to host the ServiceBricks platform in **multiple web applications** and have all pre-built microservices store their data in **multiple databases** using the database engine(s) you specify.

 ### Service Bus Required

 This example requires the use of a Service Bus provider to communicate asynchronous messages between microservices.
-It is setup to use Azure Service Bus, Basic with queues, but you can also use standard or premium with topics and subscriptions.
+It is setup to use Azure Service Bus, Basic with queues, but you can also use standard/advanced with topics and subscriptions.

+### Service-Specific Logging

+By using a separate logging database for each web application, you achieve service-specific logging.
+You will have to query each logging microservice on each web application to view all messages in the infrastructure.

 ## Diagram
 ![Example 4 Diagram](https://github.com/holomodular/ServiceBricks-Examples/blob/main/Example4-MultipleApplicationsMultipleDatabases/Example4.png)